thavlice/jenkins-report-virtual-pipeline/README.md

 ## Introduction

-Virtual Pipeline Jenkins plugin allows the user to define marks (using regular expressions) that can be found in the main log and them visualize them on the Project and Job Page.
+Virtual Pipeline Jenkins plugin allows the user to define marks (using regular expressions) that can be found in the main log and them visualize then on the Project and Job Page.